seal/kappa/README.md

 This includes create user, container, run container etc

-### Todo
-Turso DB?
-#### For gRPC things use Tonic, not default thing
+#### For gRPC things use Tonic, not default package
 1 - Create logging system of sorts, gRPC system ?

 2 - Split program - Dockerise and running should be a seperate program to allow for multiple systems running later on
-    ( Rest gateway to main PC, gRPC to container running machines) 2 - Validate file names on creation
+    ( Rest gateway to main PC, gRPC to container running machines) (Create two bin's, client & server essentially)

+3 - Validate file names on creation, main.go etc?

-3 - Currently no validation, just assumes it'll work
+4 - Currently no validation, just assumes it'll work

+### Tests
+All tests are written in Go, to test rust http functionality Re-write in Rust at later date.